dankhap/oshw1/README.md

 os hw 1

 # Tests usage:
+Tests should be run on an executable created by the makefile.

 test script is in tests/run_tests.py if run_tests.py is run without arguments, all files with extension '.in' are paired with a file with the same name with extension '.out'.
 For each '.in' file, an instance of smash executable (from /smash) is started and input from '.in' is entered.